unibuc-cs/premiere-dynabic/README.md

 This is the website of the research project "Premiere DYNABIC", project no. 28PHE/2024,

 ## About
 The project is funded by UEFISCDI.

 Project Manager: Alin Stefanescu

 Host institution: University of Bucharest

+Project duration: 2024-2025

 ## Results
 - C. Paduraru, M. Cernat, A. Stefanescu.
 Automated evaluation of game content display using deep learning.
 In Proc. of the 28th Int.
 Conf. on Evaluation and Assessment in Software Engineering (EASE'24), pp. 421-424, ACM, 2024.